 9. It is called halitophobia, it is a psychological disorder and the psychiatrist should provide the treatment.

 10. Inflamed tonsils can be another reason for bad breath

-11. The presence of fungal infections in an oral cavity called as candidiasis can result in poor oral hygiene and bad breathe.
+11. The presence of fungal infections in an oral cavity called candidiasis can result in poor oral hygiene and bad breath.

 The fresh feeling in the oral cavity is lost.
 There is a pungent unhygienic experience.
 The increase in the amount of food debris causes infection and swelling of gums, in turn, causing bleeding on brushing.
 There is a loss of taste acuity.
 When there are oral sources of infections – it can be accompanied by fever, fatigue.

 Constant bad breath also indicates a check on medical history.
 There is bad breathe in diabetic patients, kidney disorders, liver diseases, cancer patients, patients with fungal infections, gastric problems.
 Overall effect comes on the confidence of the person.
 The ability to speak in a group decreases.

 Bad breath can be detected as soon as your dentist checks your oral cavity.
 The amount of debris, deposits on the teeth are assessed.
 The gum health is checked.
 The presence of any oral source of infections is ruled out.
 X-rays are taken to rule out sources of infection.

 They are explained to you and the treatment plan is laid down.
 Saliva maintains the oral cavity.
 In patients with reduced salivation.
 There is a development of bad breath.
 So sometimes it can be age related also.

 What are the different options for bad breath treatments?

 Maintenance of oral hygiene is important to treat it.